python-poetry/poetry/README.md

 However, if you feel adventurous feedback and pull requests are greatly appreciated.

-Also, be aware that the features described here are the goal that this library is aiming for and, as of now, not all of them are implemented.
-The dependency management is pretty much done while the packaging and publishin are not done yet.
+Also, be aware that the features described here are the goal that this library is aiming for and, as of now, not all of them are implemented (but most of them are).
+The dependency management is done while the packaging and publishing are still at the beginning.

 And finally, Poetry's code is only compatible with Python 3.6+ but it can manage Python project's with previous versions without any problem.